In Get Rich with Retraining I explained that I’d enrolled on a part time Introduction to Counselling course at a local college.

 Its funny how people often

-sneer laugh at personal improvement and call it “snakeoil”.
+sneer laugh at self-development and call it “snakeoil”.

 But it turns out that self-development is the foundation of being a counsellor (and much of the early training).
 Many of the concepts I’m learning are already familiar from self-development books I’ve read.
 As a quick example, let’s take just one concept from The 7 Habits of Highly Successful People: the gap between stimulus and response.